 Date assessment completed: Was the assessment completed in a multi-agency forum?
 Is an NRM required?
 Yes or No?
 If Yes: Date NRM was completed: Was the NRM completed in a multi-agency forum?
-Stage of NRM:

-Police investigation update:

-Intelligence update:

-Updates from MARTHR and other

-contextual safeguarding forums:
+Stage of NRM: Police investigation update: Intelligence update: Updates from MARTHR and other contextual safeguarding forums: MACE discussion:

-MACE discussion:

 In relation to Any actions required Person responsible Completed

 Missing/ Absence

 Child

-Family/Hama

 Family/ Home

+ганну/ поше

 External

 relationships

+Telationampa

 Is any of the

 associations

+about to the

 open to the

 MACE or have

 been referred to

-local policing for disruption?
+local policing for

+disruption?

 Education,

 Training and

 Employment

 Locations

 Social Media /

 phone / online

+phone, chimic

 Agencies

+angagement

 engagement